 Both English and Chinese are official languages in Hong Kong.
-Cantonese is the major Chinese dialect spoken in Hong Kong and other parts of Guangdong province.
+Cantonese (Guangdong Hwa, hwa means dialect) is the major Chinese dialect spoken in Hong Kong and other parts of Guangdong province.
 Owing to the territory's British heritage and pervasive international commercial contacts, many people understand and speak varying degrees of English.
 Although many people speak some English, do not expect that you will be speaking English all the time.
 In fact, it is possible that your host family will know very little or no English.

-Your year in Hong Kong will be a valuable time for learning Cantonese as there are very few other places in the world where the language is being used.
+Your year in Hong Kong will be a valuable time for learning -Guangdong Hwa as there are very few other places in the world where this language is commonly used.